Golden Year Two

 –Batman #4 Part 4

 Batman and Robin save pro football coach Tim Bannon from would-be assassins—during which the Dark Knight uses a handgun to shoot one of the assassins in the hand!
 An editor’s note is included, which reads: “Batman never carries or kills with a gun!”
-Umm, yes, he does!
+As stated above, yes, he does!
 (Batman will officially adopt an anti-gun/non-lethal stance, but not until next year.)
 Bannon’s attackers work for the owner of a rival team, the corrupt gambler Stacy.
 When Stacy learns that Batman has saved Bannon’s life, he reveals that he knows the Dark Knight’s secret ID!
 Simply noting that Bruce spends a lot of time with Commissioner Gordon and that his “playboy persona” seems fake, Stacy has figured it out.
 Stacy calls Bruce and threatens to reveal his secret unless he meets with him face to face.
 At the meeting, Stacy and his men try to unmask Batman as Bruce—even though they already know it’s him since he showed up.
 Sigh.
 Batman fights off Stacy and his men and returns home only to find Wayne Manor swarming with more of Stacy’s men.
 Stacy’s goons chase the Dark Knight into a barn at the edge of the property where they lose track of him.
 Batman ducks into a secret tunnel that leads back to the mansion.
 The gangsters becomes confused when they see the Caped Crusader and Bruce Wayne together—Dick is manipulating the Bruce Wayne dummy again.
 Batman then explains that he was listening in on Bruce’s phone and that’s how he knew to attend the meeting.
 Wow.
 On Sunday, Bannon’s star QB, Stockton, is kidnapped by Stacy’s henchmen.
 Bruce decides the best course of action is to disguise himself as Stockton and play in the game!
 While Bruce plays ball, Dick rescues Stockton.
 At the stadium, Bruce, who plays both offense and defense, breaks a scoreless tie by returning an interception back for a TD.
 (Bruce also kicks the extra point.)
 Robin returns with the real Stockton and Bruce switches places with him.
 Bruce and Dick then watch the rest of the game from the stands.

 –REFERENCE: In Batman #77 Part 3.
 Batman and Robin round up a hot car mob.